From the ASPJ New South Wales Desk

 ANDREW RAJCHER

-Treasurer and Webmaster
+Treasurer and Webmaster (Melbourne-based)

 Andrew is the son of Holocaust Survivors from Częstochowa and Sosnowiec.
 As a former professional consultant to non-profit and charitable organisations, he has been actively involved in the Jewish community for many years, both professionally and as a volunteer.